PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

     creationTimestamp: "2021-06-03T14:54:14Z"
     labels:
       k8s-app: kube-dns
-      kubernetes.io/cluster-service: "true"
+      PlaidCloud.io/cluster-service: "true"
-      kubernetes.io/name: CoreDNS
+      PlaidCloud.io/name: CoreDNS
     name: kube-dns
     namespace: kube-system
 ```

 {{< note >}}
-Keep in mind that the Kubernetes API does not have a `kind` named `List`.
+Keep in mind that the PlaidCloud API does not have a `kind` named `List`.

 `kind: List` is a client-side, internal implementation detail for processing
 collections that might be of different kinds of object.
 Avoid depending on